Skip to content

 Secondary Explorer Logo Secondary Explorer

-Adds a secondary explorer view to manage files and folders—create, view, rename, and delete—outside the default workspace explorer.
+Adds a secondary explorer view to manage files and folders, create, view, rename, delete, cut, copy, paste, and more—outside the default workspace explorer.

 Buy Me a Coffee